Take the quiz

 How to fix gaps in teeth without braces?

-At Impress we are specialists with more than 15 years of experience in invisible orthodontics and we use state-of-the-art technology in our transparent aligners to offer our patients the best results.
+We're specialists in invisible orthodontics with more than 15 years of experience, and we use state-of-the-art technology in our transparent aligners to offer our patients the best results.

 We offer different types of treatment, with everything included, depending on the complexity of your case.
 Our prices are like our aligners, transparent.